-- (1) The broad economic objective of this Plan is to maintain, and where possible improve, access to water to optimise economic benefits for agriculture, surface water-dependent industries and local economies. - (2) The targeted economic objectives of this Plan are as follows: - to provide water trading opportunities for surface water-dependent businesses, Note.
-Trading is a generic term referring to dealings under Division 4 of Part 2 of Chapter 3 of the Act. - (b) to maintain, and where possible improve access to water up to the long term average sustainable diversion limit for agriculture, surface water-dependent businesses and landholders, up to the long-term average annual extraction limit and the long-term average sustainable diversion limit, - (c) to contribute to maintaining water quality within target ranges for agriculture, surface water-dependent businesses and landholders. - (3) The strategies for reaching the targeted economic objectives of this Plan are as follows: - (a) provide for trade of water allocations and share components subject to environmental and system constraints, - Note.
-The provisions in Part 9 permit a variety of dealings within environmental and system constraints, including assignment of rights under access licences and assignment of water allocations between access licences. - (b) provide a stable and predictable framework for sharing water among water users,

-Note.
-The available water determination provisions in Part 6 and priority of delivery rules in clause 61 provide certainty in how water is to be shared between different categories of access licences.
+- (1) The broad economic objective of this Plan is to maintain, and where possible improve, access to water to optimise economic benefits for agriculture, surface water-dependent industries and local economies. - (2) The targeted economic objectives of this Plan are as follows: - (a) to provide water trading opportunities for surface water-dependent businesses, Note.
+Trading is a generic term referring to dealings under Division 4 of Part 2 of Chapter 3 of the Act. - (b) to maintain, and where possible improve access to water up to the long-term average sustainable diversion limit for agriculture, surface water-dependent businesses and landholders, - (c) to contribute to maintaining water quality within target ranges for agriculture, surface water-dependent businesses and landholders. - (3) The strategies for reaching the targeted economic objectives of this Plan are as follows: - (a) provide for trade of water allocations and share components subject to environmental and system constraints, - Note.
+The provisions in Part 9 permit a variety of dealings within environmental and system constraints, including assignment of rights under access licences and assignment of water allocations between access licences. - (b) provide a stable and predictable framework for sharing water among water users, - Note.
+The available water determination provisions in Part 6 and priority of delivery rules in clause 61 provide certainty in how water is to be shared between different categories of access licences. - (c) provide for flexibility of access to water,

-- (c) provide for flexibility of access to water, - Note.
+- Note.
 The water allocation account management rules in Part 8 provide flexibility that reflects the characteristics of the licence category. - (d) manage extractions to the long-term average annual extraction limit and the long-term average sustainable diversion limit, while recognising variability in climatic conditions in different years, including during drought, - Note.
-The application of the long-term average annual extraction limit and the long-term average sustainable diversion limit and the assessment and compliance provisions in Part 6 manage extractions to different climatic conditions in different years. - (e) provide access for supplementary water access, subject to announcements, licences to a portion of uncontrolled flows, subject to announcements,
+The application of the long-term average annual extraction limit and the long-term average sustainable diversion limit and the assessment and compliance provisions in Part 6 manage extractions to different climatic conditions in different years. - (e) provide for supplementary water access, subject to announcements, to a portion of uncontrolled flows,